Variation of extremal length functions on Teichmuller space: Second variation of extremal length

-In this section, we will establish the second variation formula of $\mathrm{Ext}_\gamma(\cdot)$ along Weil-Petersson geodesics, where $\gamma$ is a simple closed curve on $S$.
-One may wishes to extend the formula to the extremal length function of any measured foliation $\mathcal{F}$.
-However, we don't know about the regularity of the function $\mathrm{Ext}_{\mathcal{F}}(\cdot)$ in general.
 Another possible generalization is to study the variation of $\mathrm{Ext}_{\mathcal{F}_t}(g_t)$ where $\mathcal{F}_t$ is varied (such a situation appears when one study the Teichm\"uller distance function between a Teichm\"uller geodesic and a fixed point).